andersjanmyr/grunt-lab/README.md

 ## Detailed Instructions

 1. Open Gruntfile.js
-2. Replace CSS files with less
+2. Replace CSS files with less.
   - Change file extension from `.css` to `.less`, Less is a superset of CSS.
-  - Tell .gitignore to ignore css files
+  - Tell .gitignore to ignore css files.
-  - Inside `styles/main.less`, `@import "images.less"`
+  - Inside `styles/main.less`, `@import "images.less"`.
   - Change `index.html` to only include one CSS-file `main.css`.
 3. Configure  target `less:dev` using `grunt-contrib-less`.
 4. Add a watch target, `watch:less` which invokes `less:dev` when less files